ethanchen2003/projects/androidapp/README.md

 # projects
- Plus Simulator project is used to simulator hockey player's plus data
+This Pulse Simulator project is used to emulate the pulse of a hockey player.